 Consider what a reasonable workload should be and minimize that workload for at least the first 30 days.
 Expect there to be a learning curve.
 Then, if you find that the team member catches up quickly, you can add work to their plate as appropriate.Read: Collaboration in the workplace: 11 ways to boost your team’s performance

-The specific goal you set for your new hire will depend on their particular role and level within the company.
+The specific goal and success metrics you set for your new hire will depend on their particular role and level within the company.
 Check out some example 90-day SMART goals for different employee positions:

 Writer: Successfully publish three articles for one of our clients, which includes taking each article through the entire publishing process from QA to internal edits, client edits, and final edits.